prismspecs/art-tech/week04/quiz.md

 3. Create a sketch that draws a circle with a random color to a random position in the window every time the x key is pressed on the keyboard.
 Previously drawn circles should remain visible.
 Make it so that when the b key is pressed, the sketch is erased to a random background color.

-4. Create a sketch with a circle at the center.
-The circle starts at 1 pixel in diameter and grows until it reaches the edges of the sketch window.
-The circle then shrinks until it is 1 pixel in diameter and the process repeats itself.
+4. Create a sketch with a rectangle at the center.
+The rectangle starts at 1 pixel wide and tall and grows until it reaches the edges of the sketch window.
+The rectangle then shrinks until it is 1 pixel wide and tall and the process repeats itself.